-For new structures and major additions to existing structures located in identified flood hazard areas, an Elevation Certificates, Floodplain Development Permit Application (PDF), and Building Permit Application (PDF) must be submitted and approved before any construction activity can begin.
+For new structures and major additions to existing structures located in identified flood hazard areas, an Elevation Certificates, Floodplain Development Permit Application (PDF), and Building Permit Application must be submitted to the City through the Citizenserve Portal and approved before any construction activity can begin.

 Is Flood Insurance Required by Law?